Koen1999/vscode-suricata-check-extension/README.md

 ## Suppressing issues for individual rules

-You can suppress issues on a per-rule basis by adding a `# suricata-check: ignore` comment.
+You can suppress issues on a per-rule basis by adding a the `suricata-check` keyword to the `metadata` option.

-For example, `# suricata-check: ignore C.*` will disable all Community checkers for a the rule behind which the comment is placed.
+For example, `metadata: suricata-check "C.*";` will disable all Community checkers for a the rule behind which the comment is placed.

 More details can be found in the [documentation on suppressing rules](https://suricata-check.teuwen.net/ignore.html).